paulipotter/CIS-501/readme.md

 Hi!
-These are small projects that I've done in the past year
+These are small projects that I've done over time

 Enjoy,